-2. Spin in the wheel so that the pedal is in the 4:00 position, as shown in the next picture.
+2. Spin the wheel so that the pedal is in the 4:00 position.

-3. Put both hands on the handrail or fence, as shown in the third picture.
+3. Put both hands on the handrail or fence.

 4. Step on the pedal closest to you.
 This is different from a bicycle, where you step on the forward pedal.
 Bicyclists are used to moving forward when mounting.
 On a unicycle, you want the wheel to rotate 1/4-turn backwards.
 Step on the pedal and you should now be on the seat with the wheel underneath you.